Hans Tholstrup: Circumnavigation and other adventures

 In 1970, Tholstrup became the first person to circumnavigate the Australian continent in an open power boat.
 His record, set between May and August 1970, starting and ending in Sydney, was all the more remarkable for having been achieved in an open 5.2 m boat, a standard Caribbean Cougar runabout, which he named Tom Thumb.
 The boat, powered by a single 80 hp Mercury main outboard engine and with a fuel capacity over 100 gallons, was purchased with funds raised selling his sports car.
 He named it after the tiny boat sailed by Matthew Flinders and George Bass in their New South Wales coastal survey of 1796.

 In 1972, Tholstrup rode a Yamaha RT 360 two stroke motorcycle across Australia from Rockhampton to Perth with minimal supplies and support.
 This included the first unassisted solo crossing of the Simpson Desert via the French Line.

-In 1975, Hans Tholstrup flew a Grumman Trainer fixed wing aircraft solo around the world.
+In 1975, Hans Tholstrup flew a Grumman Trainer aircraft solo around the world, making him the first Australian to have flown solo around the world in a fixed wing aircraft.

 Twenty-nine years after setting his circumnavigation record, Tholstrup took to the sea again in another daring small powerboat voyage, this time from Darwin to Japan, in another 17-footer, a production Haines Signature 540 half-cabin fitted with a long-range tank and additional buoyancy.